Leoyunyi/starter-academic/content/talk/2020/the-five-forces/index.md

-description = "A presentation on the Michael E. Porter's five forces." slug = "the-five-forces" tags = ["Strategy", "Article review"] title = "The Evolutionary Comprehensive and Progressive Aggrement for Trans-Pacific Partnership"
+description = "A presentation on the Michael E. Porter's five forces." slug = "the-five-forces" tags = ["Strategy", "Article review"] title = "An Article Review of The Five Competitive Forces That Shape Strategy"

 +++